Shah-Faisal-Khan/Spark-Messenger/README.md

-# Getting Started with Create React App
+# Getting Startet With The Spark Messenger Application

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created using React and can be run using npm as shown below.
+The Backend was implemented using Google's FireBase.
+The features from Firebase used are Authentication, Storage and Firebase database.
+The designing of the pages is done using scss.

 ## Available Scripts